Shōgun (2024 TV series): Visual effects

 Certain post-production visual effects were produced in Ireland.

 Music

 The score was composed by Academy Award winner Atticus Ross, Leopold Ross, and Nick Chuba.
 Taro Ishida contributed by arranging and recording traditional Japanese music, including Gagaku, to integrate these authentic elements into the soundtrack.
-The team aimed to create a unique soundscape that blends ancient and modern elements, using advanced sonic manipulation to enhance the psychological depth of the story.
+The team aimed to create a soundscape that blends ancient and modern elements, using advanced sonic manipulation to enhance the psychological depth of the story.